SanskarBajaj123/Emotion_Analyzer/README.md

 ## 🔧 How It Works

 ### 📂 Data Foundation
-- Trained on labeled Twitter dataset with six emotional categories.
+- Trained on a labeled Twitter dataset with six emotional categories.

 ### 🧹 Preprocessing Pipeline
 - Removes special characters and URLs
-- Converts to lowercase
+- Converts text to lowercase
-- Applies stemming (NLTK)
+- Applies stemming (via NLTK)
 - Pads sequences for LSTM input
 - Encodes labels using one-hot encoding

 ### 🧠 Emotion Classification
 - BiLSTM model with Embedding and Dropout layers
-- Adam optimizer and categorical cross-entropy loss
+- Adam optimizer with categorical cross-entropy loss
 - Evaluated using K-Fold Cross-Validation
-- Benchmarked against Random Forest and XGBoost
+- Compared with Random Forest and XGBoost for benchmarking

 ### ⚡ Real-Time Prediction
 - Flask REST API receives tweet text and returns emotion
-- React.js frontend displays prediction to user instantly
+- React.js frontend displays the prediction to users instantly

 ---